FEntwumS/FEntwumS.FSMBackend/Readme.md

 ## STDE - State Transition Diagram Editor
 The STDE was developed by Andreas Schwenk and Jan Montag under the supervision of Prof. Dr. Georg Hartung.
+The original software can be found in the author's [repository](https://github.com/andreas-schwenk/stde-classic).
 The original functions are still available via a Java Swing UI and can still be used.

 ![img.png](docs/images/stde_de.png)

 In this GUI, a Moore or Mealy automaton can be created.
 This is checked for logical consistency and can then be exported as VHDL or C code as well as in XML format.

 ![img.png](docs/images/stde-moore_de.png)

 ### VHDL export Moore-Automat